VoirDiary/VoirDiary/_posts/2021-05-07-How-To-Win-Friends.md

 ---
 layout: post
-title: "How to Win Friends and Influence People: The Principles"
+title: "How to Win Friends and Influence People by Dale Carnegie: The Principles"
 categories:
   - Book Notes
 tags: